AhmedAdelMS/azure-search-audio-video-search/README.md

 <img src="https://raw.githubusercontent.com/liamca/azure-search-audio-video-search/master/search_metadata_and_transcribed_text.png">

+One thing you might notice about this sample is that the entire transcribed text for a video is uploaded to a sigle documents within Azure Search.
+This is convenient because it allows you to find sessions that relates closely to the searched terms.
+The downside to this method is that I am not making use of the time included with each snippet of text which would allow me to send users directly to the point in time this text was spoken.

+``<p begin="00:00:21.289" end="00:00:24.769">It's exciting to be here at...san francisco.</p>``<br>

+In order to do this, you might want to consider creating two indexes.
+One index for the session metadata and another index that contains all of the text snippets along with the timeframe that text was spoken.

 ## How to Make This Even Better

 One of the things that I did not cover here is the ability of Azure Search to support Phonetic Search.
 This is done by creating a field in the Azure Search index that uses a custom analyzer.
 To learn more about how to create a field of this type, please visit the following <a href="https://azure.microsoft.com/en-us/blog/custom-analyzers-in-azure-search/">Azure Blog post</a>.